Toward a physically motivated notion of Gaussian complexity geometry

 The notion of complexity quantifies the ``hardness'' of performing a certain task, given some set amount of relevant resources available.
 The concept originates in computer science and information theory, where it refers to the minimum cost (as measured by resources such as memory usage or number of elementary operations) of a given computation~\cite{BasicComplexity}.
 This notion is readily exportable to quantum computing~\cite{CleveComplexity, WatrousComplexity}, where a natural measure of complexity is provided by the so-called \emph{circuit complexity}.
 Given some fixed set of ``simple'' unitary transformations (i.e., an elementary gate set), the circuit complexity of a unitary $\hat{U}$ is the minimum number of elementary gates needed to build $\hat{U}$, and the circuit complexity of a state $\ket{\psi}$ is the minimum number of elementary gates needed to prepare $\ket{\psi}$ starting from some fiducial reference state $\ket{\psi_0}$.

-Recent years have seen a significant surge in interest in the concept of complexity, thanks to the many insights that it can provide to several areas of physics extending far beyond quantum computing and quantum information.
+The focus on the cost associated with a given set of transformations is the trademark of complexity, and is not explicitly present in any other information measure.
+At a practical level, this can be a rather useful tool in characterizing one's ability to perform information-processing tasks.
+From a more foundational point of view, we now have also come to understand that the physical limitations on how information is processed and manipulated can actually play an important role in fundamental aspects of physical theories, which is why the notion of complexity has appeared as a relevant concept in many areas of physics extending far beyond quantum computing and quantum information.